 - 4. In clinical rotations, a student needs to receive a "Passed" or "P" grade in order to be promoted to the next term. - 5.
 When repeating an academic subject, the corresponding clinical rotations are also repeated. - 6.
 The approval of the Program Director based on availability is needed to repeat a subject.
 A student may only repeat a subject if the same subject is currently being offered by the School.
 Otherwise, the student will be terminated from the program if the class that needs to be repeated is not currently being offered. - 7.
 Students have the option to request for special classes in writing, in cases when a subject that needs to be repeated is not currently being offered.
+Special classes are only available for Anatomy & Physiology (VN101), and Pharmacology (VN201).
 Special classes are charged separately.